Asenema Waterfall: Description

 The waterfall drops from a rocky escarpment into a shallow, clear pool.
 The falls’ height is estimated between 15 and 20 metres, with a single, vertical drop typical of plunge-type waterfalls.
 A small wooden footbridge and natural footpath lead visitors from the roadside to the falls through secondary forest and bamboo groves.

 Location

 Asenema lies approximately 3 km northwest of Akropong and 47 km northeast of Accra.
 The site is situated along the Aburi–Akropong–Asenema road, about a 15-minute drive from Akropong and roughly 1.5 hours from central Accra by car.
 The surrounding landscape is part of the forested Akuapem Ridge and settlements such as Aburi and Tutu.

-Went to visit
+When to visit

 Asenema Waterfall is most impressive during the rainy season, typically from April to July, when rainfall increases water volume.
 In the dry season (December–March), flow may reduce significantly, though the shaded environment and clear pool remain attractive to visitors.